 This edition has been thoroughly updated throughout, and now includes a dedicated chapter on the neural substrates of bilingualism.
 Chapters have been revised to reflect the most salient developments in the field, and the book has undergone a thoughtful restructure to mirror course teaching.

 While the study of language can be challenging, the text has been written accessibly and requires no previous knowledge of either neuroscience or linguistics and includes definitions of technical terms and explanations of important principles from both disciplines along the way.
 Accompanied by online resources for students and instructors, it is an essential companion for graduate or upper-level undergraduate students.

 Table of Contents

-Part I: Fundamentals 1.
-The Human Brain 2.
-Brain Mapping Methods; Part II: Aphasia 3.
+Part I: Fundamentals.
+1. The Human Brain 2.
+Brain Mapping Methods Part II: Aphasia 3.
 Classic Aphasia Syndromes 4.
-Primary Progressive Aphasia Syndromes; Part III: The Perception and Production of Speech 5.
+Primary Progressive Aphasia Syndromes Part III: The Perception and Production of Speech 5.
 Speech Perception 6.
 Speech Production 7.
-Prosody; Part IV: The Meanings of Words 8.
+Prosody Part IV: The Meaning of Words 8.
 Object Nouns 9.
 Action Verbs 10.
-Abstract Words; Part V: Morphology, Syntax, and Discourse 11.
-Morphology 12.
-Sentence Production 13.
+Abstract Words Part V: Morphology, Syntax, and Discourse 11.
+Morphology 12 Sentence Production 13.
 Sentence Comprehension 14.
-Discourse; Part VI: Other Topics 15.
+Discourse Part VI: Other Topics 15.
 Reading and Writing 16.
 Sign Language 17.
 The Bilingual Brain